Blog | Real Estate

 meet your own rich dad - start your quiz now

-While many readers thanked me for the words of caution, many others sent me hate mail.
-An angry real estate broker called me and said, "Are you trying to ruin my business?"
+While many readers thanked him for the words of caution, many others sent hate mail his way.
+An angry real estate broker called him and said, "Are you trying to ruin my business?"
 The angry readers should draw insight from something Warren Buffett said: "For some reason, people take their cues from price action rather than from values."

-While I agree with Warren Buffet’s approach, it turns out that following that advice can be a lot more difficult than previously thought.
+While many agree with Warren Buffet’s approach, it turns out that following that advice can be a lot more difficult than previously thought.

-This blog (or podcast or video) contains a very important concept whether you are in real estate, gold, stocks, crypto or anything.
+This blog contains a very important concept whether you are in real estate, gold, stocks, crypto, or anything.
 It answers a very simple question that is anything but simple: What is something really worth?
-What is real value?
+What is something’s realvalue?

-The problem as I see it is that in today's economy we can't measure value.
+The problem in today's economy is that we can't measure value.
 It starts with the confusion around inflation.
-I’m old so when I remember when the inflation numbers were real.
+Gone are the days of old when inflation numbers were real.

-Back then to determine somethings value, you simply took the current price and measured it against past prices including the rise in inflation.
+Back then, to determine something's value, you simply took the current price and measured it against past prices including the rise in inflation.
 But now that inflation is a political number you must ask, “What is inflation and what does inflation mean?”
-How can you know when the inflation number we are told are not real, they are FAKE.
-If you cannot use inflation numbers, how can you determine what is something worth?
+How can you know when the inflation numbers we are told are not real, but instead are FAKE?
+If you cannot use inflation numbers, how can you determine what something’s worth?

 The problem with the CPI

 Currently there is the Consumer Price Index (CPI).
-This number is a hundred percent manipulated.
-The Federal Reserve Bank just make it what they want it to be and no one questions it.
-The problem is that it is a very important number.
-All cost of living adjustments are all based upon the CPI.
+This number is entirely manipulated.
+The Federal Reserve Bank just makes it what they want it to be and no one questions it.
+Unfortunately, this is a very important number.
+All cost of living adjustments are based upon the CPI.
 If the CPI goes up, then lots of things jump in price because it must be adjusted to.
 The same is true when they adjust it down.
-I've never seen a more confusing time in all my years in business.

 Manipulation is not new to our world.
 Everything is manipulated these days.
 We're always trying to figure out the truth behind something, or what's real.
 It is nearly impossible because everything is so fake.
 Everything is a scam.